-The Maltese archipelago is made up of three main islands, Malta, Gozo, and Comino, The blue lagoon can be found off of Comino and is a sight to be seen with turquoise waters and rugged cliffs.
-The blue lagoon is a hot spot and for good reason, it has some of the bluest water you’ll experience and the saltiest.
-Hours after leaving, my hair was completely plastered to my head along with clusters of salt granules, I have no idea what causes this but the blue lagoon is truly an experience to remember.
+The Maltese archipelago is made up of three main islands, Malta, Gozo, and Comino.
+The Blue Lagoon can be found off of Comino and is a sight to be seen with turquoise waters and rugged cliffs.
+It’s a hot spot and for good reason, it has some of the bluest water you’ll experience and the saltiest.
+Hours after leaving, my hair was completely plastered to my head along with clusters of salt granules, the Blue Lagoon is truly an experience to remember!

-The lagoon is Malta’s most popular attraction with people arriving early to grab a spot on what little sand there is while others lay their belongs on the hot rocks for the day.
+The lagoon is Malta’s most popular attraction with people arriving early to grab a spot on what little sand there is while others are left laying their belongings on the hot rocks for the day.
 I avoided laying elbow to elbow with a crowd of tourists by booking a boat for the day, it’s the most enjoyable way to visit the lagoon especially if you’re traveling solo and don’t want to risk leaving your belongings unattended on the rocks while swimming.

 If you’re looking to visit The Blue Lagoon, I highly recommend booking with Hornblower Cruises.
 You can read their over 4,000 amazing TripAdvisor reviews here.
 They offer two packages.
-Option B is for people who want to swim in the Blue Lagoon on Comino Island (1.5 hours) and then afterward explore the island of Gozo (3 hours) this is the option I booked.
-Then there is Option A for those who prefer to skip visiting the island of Gozo and instead spend all of their time swimming in the lagoon.
-Additional “add-on” excursions are available so be sure to bring cash.
+Option B is for those who want to swim in the Blue Lagoon on Comino Island (1.5 hours) and then afterward explore the island of Gozo (3 hours) this is the option I booked.
+Then there is Option A for those who prefer to skip visiting the island of Gozo and instead spend all of their time (4.5 hours) swimming in the lagoon.

 WHY BOOK WITH HORNBLOWER?

-The transfer costs 5 euros and includes round-trip transportation (to and from the ferry terminal) with pick-up locations close to most accommodations, mine was a short three-minute walk which made it convenient.
+The transfer costs 5 euros and includes round-trip transportation (to and from the ferry terminal) with pick-up locations close to most accommodations.
+My designated pick-up point was a short three-minute walk from my accommodations which made it super convenient.
 Be sure to arrange the transfer a few weeks before your trip by sending them a quick e-mail.

-- The boat leaves fairly early which means it’s one of the first ones to arrive at the blue lagoon.
+- The boat leaves fairly early which means it’s one of the first to arrive at the Blue Lagoon (before the crowds, yes!)

-- Hornblower doesn’t simply drop you off on Comino before cruising away for a few hours, instead, the boat is yours during your time at the blue lagoon.
-Since the island is very rocky and offers little shade, being able to lounge on the boat is a blessing on hot summer days.
+- Hornblower doesn’t simply drop you off on Comino and cruise away, instead, the boat is yours during your entire time at the Blue Lagoon.
+Since the island is very rocky with little shade and is flooded with tourists, being able to lounge on the boat with your small group is a blessing on a hot summer day.

-- Bathroom and snack bar on-board the boat (bring cash).
+- Bathroom and snack bar onboard the boat (bring cash for food).

-- Faux grass sun deck with lounge chairs on the top deck.
-Do what I did, and as soon as you board the boat be sure to head straight up and grab a spot to throw down your towel otherwise you’ll have to find a seat in the shaded lower deck (away from the slide and all of the fun upstairs)
+- There is a faux grass sun deck with lounge chairs on the top deck.
+Do what I did, and as soon as you board the boat and check in, head straight up to the sun deck, throw down your towel, and claim a spot, otherwise, you’ll have to find a seat in the shaded lower deck (away from the slide and all of the fun upstairs)

-- The water slide on the side of the boat goes directly into the blue lagoon is guaranteed to be the highlight of your time on the Hornblower.
+- The water slide on the side of the boat goes directly into the Blue Lagoon and is guaranteed to be the highlight of your time on the Hornblower.

-I’m not a strong swimmer so I booked Option B which departs from the blue lagoon after an hour and a half and heads to the island of Gozo where you’re given 3 hours to explore.
+I’m not a strong swimmer so I booked Option B which departs from the blue lagoon after an hour and a half (just enough time) and heads to the island of Gozo where you’re given 3 hours to explore.

 I recommend booking Hornblower’s “taste of the island” minibus/coach trip for 5 euros which takes you to the main attractions on the island of Gozo like Ta’ Pinu church and the Capital city Victoria.
-You’ll have a couple of hours to explore alone or with your boat mates so be sure to swing by the Citadel of Victoria, St George’s Basilica, and Cathedral of the Assumption.
+You’ll also have time to explore alone or with your boat mates so be sure to swing by the Citadel of Victoria, St George’s Basilica, and Cathedral of the Assumption.